Paul3111/CV/README.md

 #### Makers Academy (Feb '23 - May '23)

-A 16-week intensive development bootcamp, focusing on :
+- A 16-week intensive development bootcamp
 - Agile methodologies
-- Object-oriented design
-- Test driven development and behaviour driven development
 - Pair programming

 #### Informal School of IT, Romania (Sep '21) - Online